 The retro, rock’n’roll style of the ’70s is trending again this year.
 That decade’s iconic haircut was the shag.
 For a modern take, try wearing this style with long hair, instead of the classic short or mid-length.
 To make it work for your face shape, have the stylist cut in a fringe.
 Long, side-swept bangs balance out the volume in the rest of the cut and draw the eye diagonally down, making it perfect for square faces.
-Add subtle highlights and lowlights to complement the natural movement in the long shag hairstyle.
+Add subtle highlights and lowlights to complement the natural movement in the long shag haircut.

 5. Long Braids

-There’s genuinely a braid for every occasion – and every hair length and type.
+There is a braid hairstyle for every occasion – and every hair length and type.
 Long hair suits braids because there’s more to work with, so you can get creative.
 A fluffy ponytail plait is one of the most popular because it looks chic while being very simple to create.
 Start a French braid at the back of your head instead of the front or side, and keep the tension reasonably loose for a relaxed, summery vibe.
 You don’t want the braid to look too neat or polished.
 If you’re not good at braiding, you can fake this look with the ‘pull-through’ technique.
 It involves securing your hair in parallel ponytails and looping them through each other for a braid-style effect.

 6. Short in the Front Long in the Back

 Another cool ’70s-inspired style is the short in the front, long in the back hairstyle.
 It is a great editorial style that takes an attitude to pull off.
 If you have a taste for retro fashion that makes a statement, this could be the long hair look for you.
 A variation on the classic shag cut, this hairstyle involves keeping the front layers more separate and defined.
 There’s also more emphasis on the fringe, which is cut longer and styled to look windswept.
-Leave the longer back layers to do their own thing, adding a little texturising spray to encourage waves.
+Leave the longer back layers to do their own thing, adding a little texturizing spray to encourage waves.

 7. Long Blonde Hair

 Blonde hair never goes out of style, and the shade that’s trending right now is ice blonde.
 Not as stark as platinum, this is a cool-toned bleached look with an ashy wash, plus subtle champagne and peach highlights to add dimension.
 If you’re not a natural blonde, you can still get this style with the high balayage technique, where your roots are left dark but given a similarly cool undertone and expertly blended with the bleached strands.
 Like all blonde hairstyles, this one requires maintenance.
-Stock up on toner and hair masks, and be prepared to re-colour regularly.
-While it’s more of an investment than other hair colour changes, the results of going blonde are incredibly beautiful and worth it.
+Stock up on toner and hair masks, and be prepared to re-color regularly.
+While it’s more of an investment than other hair color changes, the results of going blonde are incredibly beautiful and worth it.

-8. Natural Long Hair
+8. Long Natural Hair

 Natural hair looks fantastic when worn long.
-To keep your mane healthy, make sure you moisturise and detangle regularly, and don’t overwash.
+To keep your mane healthy, make sure you moisturize and detangle regularly, and don’t overwash.
 The goal is to have hydrated and defined curls with no frizz or brittleness.
 One option is to braid in a protective style every once in a while to preserve the fragile ends of your hair.
 Your curls are still growing during this process, so you won’t sacrifice any length when you take the protective style out.
 It’s also worth remembering that it’s a slower process to grow out natural hair, as each strand is growing in curls and coils instead of straight lines.
 But once you’ve gone long, you might never want to chop it short ever again!

 9. Long Black Hair

-Black hair is an eye-catching colour choice that looks dramatic and bold on long hair.
+Black hair is an eye-catching color choice that looks dramatic and bold on long hair.
 Think full-on femme fatale!
-Depending on the warm or cool undertones in the dye, black hair can also suit any skin tone – although those on the fairer end of the spectrum should note that it will emphasise any paleness in your complexion.
+Depending on the warm or cool undertones in the dye, black hair can also suit any skin tone – although those on the fairer end of the spectrum should note that it will emphasize any paleness in your complexion.
 Ensure you don’t look washed out by opting for a cool black and treating your dark tresses to shine-enhancing treatments.
-Statement make-up will also look great when teamed with this striking colour.
+Statement make-up will also look great when teamed with this striking color.
 Olive and deep skin tones can get away with more natural-looking long black hair; a warm black will pick up the equally rich tones in your complexion.

 10. Long Updo

 A beautiful look for every day – or dressed up for date night – the updo hairstyle for long hair is both simple and chic.
 It works best on smoother hair textures, so make sure you apply a serum if your tresses are on the dry and frizzy side.
-To get this style, make sure your hair has some grip to it too; either wait until the day after you’ve washed it, or add some texturising spray.
-You’ll also need to make sure you have a volumising product in your roots, as this oversized bun needs a good foundation to sit on.
+To get this style, make sure your hair has some grip to it too; either wait until the day after you’ve washed it, or add some texturizing spray.
+You’ll also need to make sure you have a volumizing product in your roots, as this oversized bun needs a good foundation to sit on.
 Leaving some pieces out to frame your face, twist the rest of your hair up to make the bun, then secure underneath with a clear hair tie and bobby pins.
 Like all updos, this style works best when paired with a statement earring and lipstick to balance out the top-heavy volume.

 11. Long Thick Hair